S-P-A-N-N-E-R-S/HandbookWebsite/docs/graphlayer.md

 ### Edit Operations
 Using a combination of mouse and keyboard inputs, the provided options are:

-- __Right-click__ on a vertex to select it.
-If clicked on, a selected vertex will be marked with a red cross.
-To deselect the vertex again, right-click somewhere else on the canvas NOT hitting another vertex.
+- __Right-click__ to select a vertex closest to the clicked position.
+A selected vertex will be marked with a red cross.
+To deselect the vertex again, press `R`.

 - __Right-click a second vertex__ first checks if an edge exists from your first selected vertex to the second selected vertex.
 If such an edge exist, an edge window (see below) will be opened, giving you more information on the selected edge and allowing you to modify it further.